WillemRvX/samplepad/README.md

 There are a few functions repeated in each of the data pipeline scripts.
 The function `config()` is the same for each one of them.
 For initial "dev" purposes, I'm okay with repeating myself a little.
-That way data pipelines can be tested in isolation.
+That way, data pipelines can be tested in isolation.
 If a common theme occurs among data pipelines, then a <b>base image</b>
-can be created to hold all common functions / modules.
-For the most part, a OOP framework using something like polymorphism won't be needed.
+can be created to hold all common functions / modules making the code fairly DRY while being fairly decoupled at the same time.
+For the most part, an OOP framework using something like polymorphism won't be needed.

 ### Code Style - Functional Programming